 0x Trading History

-Starting in December, 0x made a run for the heavens, peaking at a new all-time high of $1.30 on January 5th.
-It quickly corrected from this top, and at the time of writing, it sits at roughly $1.10.
+Starting in December 2017, 0x made a run for the heavens, peaking at an all-time high of $2.37 on January 13th.
+It quickly corrected from this top, however, falling down to $0.373 in the middle of March 2018.

 Back in September of 2017, the 0x team posted an updated roadmap on their blog.
-In late November, they posted a development update that addresses some of the roadmap’s Q4 goals for 2017.
-These include:
+In late November that year, they posted a development update addressing some of the roadmap’s Q4 goals for 2017.
+These included:

 - Progress on 0x v.2 and requested feedback/contributions from the community.